 Among the titles most consistently associated with his name are tracks such as "Can't Decide," "Gets Like That," "The Finest" and "Curveball."
 These records help sketch the core of his public discography: streamlined, DJ-friendly productions with enough character to circulate widely across digital DJ platforms and club playlists.

 The Finest EP also appears as a useful marker in his catalogue, while references such as ENDZ052 indicate participation in label-driven release schedules typical of the current house underground.
-Where exact institutional histories are less clear, it is safer to say that Dean has operated through the ecosystem of contemporary independent dance labels rather than tie his story too rigidly to any single imprint.
+Dean has operated through the ecosystem of contemporary independent dance labels rather than being tied too rigidly to any single imprint.

 His stylistic position also reflects the porous boundaries between house, tech house and deep tech in the 2020s.
 Rather than sitting inside a narrowly policed genre box, Dean's work occupies the practical overlap where groove-heavy club tracks can move between underground rooms, larger events and algorithmically driven listening spaces.